-Hello Darlings, There’s only one thing more precious than our time and that’s who we spend it on.
+Hello Darlings, There’s only one thing more precious than our time and that’s who we spend it with.
 With Friday evening dinners and Sunday morning brunches, comes a moment when being a great guest is as important as being an exceptional host.
 While we all have our family traditions and every family has its quirks, we’ve all faced those awkward moments when biting your tongue is the best option.
 Being a good guest is knowing how to put your best qualities on display.
-From knowing when to back away from the wrong conversation or what kind of flowers to bring for the hosts is not just a kind gesture but also a sign of respect for your company.
-It’s a matter of being a good guest!
+From knowing when to back away from the wrong conversation to what kind of flowers to bring; all acts not just kind gestures but also signs of respect.
+It's a matter of being a good guest!

 Arrive on time – anytime between 5 and 15 minutes after the start time is okay.
 Never show up early.

 Turn off your cell phone – if you need to use your phone, leave the room.

 Be complimentary - be gracious and sincere in giving compliments to the host and guests.
 No gushing.

 All things in moderation – do not overindulge whether it’s the appetizers or the wine.